OpenDataDSL/documentation/docs/topics/Insights/excel/creating.md

 Yuo need to create a function that takes the query parameters passed from Excel and returns the expected data.

-Using the example above, we can create the following function - note it only supports yeterday and today date range.
+Using the example above, we can create the following function - note it only supports yesterday and today date range.

 ```js
 function alertRecordDR()